 What is a writ of habeas corpus, and how to petition a court for habeas corpus relief.

-Describing identity theft, and how it can affect an individual or business.
+Describing identity theft, how identity thieves operate, and how identity theft can affect an individual or business.

 Tips for protecting your identity and keeping your financial information secure.

-The consequences of using an illegal cable descrambler.
+The consequences of using an illegal cable descrambler, including possible penalties for possession or use of an illegal descrambler.

 Introducing the legal and illegal use of smart cards and smart card readers.